How can I migrate my Parse Server App to Back4App?

 Step 4 - Migrate your Parse Files

-Note: If you have files saved directly on Mongo, please, let us know, because we will need to modify some things to “accept” them in your app.
+Note: If you have files saved directly on MongoDB please, let us know.
+The process is different in this case.

-If you are using any other service, it’s required to send a Zip file comprising your files to our team.
+If you are using any other file storage solution, it’s required to send a Zip file comprising your files to our team.

-- The non-updated users will be still appointed to your “old” database and any change they make will appear in both databases.
+- The non-updated users will still be pointing to your “old” API;

-- The updated users will be appointed to Back4app only and the changes will not appear in the old database.
+- The updated users will be pointing to Back4app API;

 Step 6 - To finish the process

 It’s time to migrate your Database.
 We recommend proceeding with this step after making sure most of your users are using your Back4App App version and successfully conclude all the previous migration steps.

 Now you can migrate the Database by yourself using the Back4App migration CLI or open a ticket on our support channel, so we can do it for you.

 If you decide to open a ticket, please provide your previous Parse hosting connection string and your Back4App App ID.